 - Breathing exercises

 The bottom line

-Maintaining normal body weight is something everyone should be focused on—our health depends on it!
-Understanding risk factors and then taking proactive steps to prevent obesity or lose weight will reduce the risk of many illnesses including the top three killers of our time: diabetes, cancer, and heart disease.
+Maintaining a healthy body weight is something everyone should be focused on—our health depends on it!
+Understanding risk factors and taking proactive steps to prevent obesity or lose weight will reduce the risk of many illnesses including the top three killers of our time: diabetes, cancer, and heart disease.